 Self-sufficiency movements started in the 1990s and continued throughout the 2000s.
 The characteristics of homesteading were adopted in both urban and suburban settings.

-Homesteading as an Economic Choice
+Homesteading as an Economical Choice

 Homesteading focuses on self-reliance, independence, and self-determination.
 Independence and self-sufficiency vary across a spectrum depending on the individual homestead.

-For example, sometimes, the homesteading lifestyle follows a successful career that provides funding for land, taxes, and specialized equipment.
+For example, the homesteading lifestyle sometimes follows a successful career that provides funding for land, taxes, and specialized equipment.
 At the same time, homesteading may also save you money in some areas of life.

-Final Thoughts on What is Homesteading
+Final Thoughts on Homesteading

 Homesteading is a lifestyle that means something different to everyone.
 It is about personal choices that lead to a life of self-sufficiency and simplicity.

-Related content: Living Off the Grid
+Related content: How to Live Off the Grid